 Keystone invites you to use and adapt any of these tools in whatever ways work for you.
 We welcome any comments, criticisms and suggestions to make them better.

-We also offer a range of services to organisations that want to build better monitoring and evaluation systems based on feedback from their constituents.
+We also offer a range of services to organisations that want to improve based on feedback from their constituents.
 Find out more about our services.

 Constituent Voice: Technical Note 1 (v1.1)

 This September 2014 version of the Technical Note is the first revision of the note that was originally published in September 2013.

 Constituent Voice™ (CV) is a methodology developed by Keystone Accountability to enable organizations to improve results by optimizing their relationships with their constituents.
 The purpose of this note is to help organizations understand what it is and how it works.